 Incentivize removal of unused impervious area, green roof retrofits, and expanded use of permeable pavement.
 [PW]

-Consider expanding the county’s adequate public facilities regulations to include stormwater management services to ensure the availability of adequate services for new development.
-[PW]

 Objective 2: Promote the protection of Parkers Creek, Hunting Creek, and Battle Creek and their tributaries.

 Establish as a priority the protection of Parkers, Hunting, and Battle Creeks and their tributaries.
 [BOCC, PC, P&Z]